Singapore - Oil was mixed in Asia on Friday with some traders taking profits after stronger-than-expected trade data out of China, analysts said.

-New York's main contract, light sweet crude for November delivery shed 22 cents to $91.63 a barrel while Brent North Sea crude for November delivery added six cents to $115.86.
+New York's main contract, light sweet crude for delivery in February, gained 10 cents to $93.92 a barrel in morning trade while Brent North Sea crude for February dropped 18 cents to $111.71.